Changes you need to report

 All other benefits

-For all other benefits, including Income Support and Jobseeker’s Allowance, report changes to your Social Security / Jobs & Benefits office.
+For all other benefits, including Income Support and Jobseeker’s Allowance, report changes to your local Jobs and Benefits office.

 Reporting a death